Gauging the Gauge and Anomaly Resolution: Classification of Lie Algebra Crossed-Modules

 Now let $p>0$ and assume the induction hypothesis: $d^2=0$ on $C^{p-1}(\mathfrak{n},V)$.
 Consider $c\in C^p(\mathfrak{n},V)$, then by the Cartan formula

 where the first two terms cancel by the property $L_xd=dL_x$, and the last term vanishes due to the induction hypothesis (recall $\iota_{x_{-1}}c\in C^{p-1}(\mathfrak{n},V)$). \end{proof}

-This nilpotency allows us to define the {\it Lie algebra cohomology}
+This nilpotency allows us to define the { {Lie algebra cohomology}}

-These groups are extremely useful, as they are isomorphic to the de Rham cohomology of the topological group $G$ \cite{book-loop}.
-Moreover, they classify various algebraic structures; for instance, \begin{enumerate} \item {\bf Degree $p=0$}: the group $H^0(\mathfrak{n},V) = V^{\mathfrak{n}}\subset V$ classifies the $\mathfrak{n}$-invariants: namely elements $v\in V$ annihilated by $\mathfrak{n}$ via the action $\rhd$.
+{These} groups are extremely useful, as they are isomorphic to the de Rham cohomology of the topological group $G$ \cite{book-loop}.
+Moreover, they classify various algebraic structures; for~instance, \begin{enumerate} \item { {Degree $p=0$}}: the group $H^0(\mathfrak{n},V) = V^{\mathfrak{n}}\subset V$ classifies the $\mathfrak{n}$-invariants: namely elements $v\in V$ annihilated by $\mathfrak{n}$ via the action $\rhd$.
 Indeed, the 0-cocycle condition merely states

-which means that $v\in Z^0(\mathfrak{n},V)$ is $\mathfrak{n}$-invariant. \item {\bf Degree $p=1$}: the group $H^1(\mathfrak{n},V)$ classifies algebra representations of $\mathfrak{n}$ on $V$ (i.e. derivations $\operatorname{Der}_\mathfrak{n}(V)$) modulo inner representations.
-Indeed, the 1-cocycle condition reads
+which means that $v\in Z^0(\mathfrak{n},V)$ is $\mathfrak{n}$-invariant. \item { {Degree $p=1$}}: the group $H^1(\mathfrak{n},V)$ classifies algebra representations of $\mathfrak{n}$ on $V$ (i.e., derivations $\operatorname{Der}_\mathfrak{n}(V)$) modulo inner representations.
+Indeed, the 1-cocycle condition~reads

 which implies that $c\in Z^1(\mathfrak{n},V)$ is a linear representation of $\mathfrak{n}$ on $V$.
 The 1-coboundaries are inner derivations $c(x) = dv(x) = x\rhd v$ for some $v\in V=C^0(\mathfrak{n},V)$.
-If $\mathfrak{n}$ acts trivially on $V$, then $H^1(\mathfrak{n},V)$ is in fact isomorphic to the (dual of the) Abelianization $\mathfrak{n}/[\mathfrak{n},\mathfrak{n}]$. \item {\bf Degree $p=2$}: the group $H^2(\mathfrak{n},V)$ classifies {\it central extensions} $\widehat{\mathfrak{n}}$ of $\mathfrak{n}$ by $V$, which fits in the three-term exact sequence
+If $\mathfrak{n}$ acts trivially on $V$, then $H^1(\mathfrak{n},V)$ is in fact isomorphic to the (dual of the) Abelianization $\mathfrak{n}/[\mathfrak{n},\mathfrak{n}]$. \item { {Degree $p=2$}}: the group $H^2(\mathfrak{n},V)$ classifies { {central extensions}} $\widehat{\mathfrak{n}}$ of $\mathfrak{n}$ by $V$, which fits in the three-term exact sequence

-To see this at a glance, a {\it set-theoretic} section $s:\mathfrak{n}\rightarrow\widehat{\mathfrak{n}}$ sees an obstruction to being a {\it Lie algebra-theoretic} section given by
+To see this at a glance, a { {set-theoretic}} section $s:\mathfrak{n}\rightarrow\widehat{\mathfrak{n}}$ sees an obstruction to being a { {Lie algebra-theoretic}} section given by

-It can be shown, with the $\mathfrak{n}$-module structure of $V$ and the Jacobi identity, that $c\in Z^2(\mathfrak{n},V)$ is a 2-cocycle, and any two choices of such sections $s$ yields 2-cocycles $c,c'$ that differ by a 2-coboundary $c-c'=da$. \end{enumerate} In general, the set $H^p(\mathfrak{n},V)$ classifies ($p+1$)-term extensions of $\mathfrak{n}$ by $V$.
+It can be shown, with the $\mathfrak{n}$-module structure of $V$ and the Jacobi identity, that $c\in Z^2(\mathfrak{n},V)$ is a 2-cocycle, and any two choices of such sections $s$ yields 2-cocycles $c,c'$ that differ by a 2-coboundary $c-c'=da$. \end{enumerate}

+{In} general, the set $H^p(\mathfrak{n},V)$ classifies ($p+1$)-term extensions of $\mathfrak{n}$ by $V$.
 Moreover, equivalence classes of such extensions can be equipped with an Abelian group structure such that $H^p(\mathfrak{n},V)$ coincides with it not just as a set, but also as a group.